 (4) The laying of a copy of a direction that is taken to have occurred under subsection (3) is to be recorded in the Minutes, or Votes and Proceedings, of the House on the first sitting day of the House after the Clerk received the copy.

 [Section 131A inserted by No. 35 of 2000 s.
 47; amended by No. 8 of 2009 s.
-34.]
+34; No. 28 of 2015 s.
+63.]

 132. Protection from personal liability

-The Minister, the CEO, any person employed in the Department, a member of the Conservation Commission, Marine Authority or Marine Committee, and any person who performs functions under this Act or the Wildlife Conservation Act 1950 is not personally liable for anything done or omitted to be done by him in good faith in, or in connection with, the performance or purported performance of his functions under this Act or the Wildlife Conservation Act 1950.
+(1) A person does not incur civil liability for anything done by the person in good faith in, or in connection with, the performance or purported performance of functions under this Act or the Wildlife Conservation Act 1950.

+(2) The State is also relieved of any civil liability for anything done or omitted to be done in good faith in, or in connection with, the performance or purported performance of a function under this Act or the Wildlife Conservation Act 1950 in relation to preventing, managing or controlling fire on land to which this Act applies, section 8A land or section 8C land.

+(3) Without limiting subsection (1), a person who is —

+(a) a party to an agreement made under section 8A; or

+(b) a member of a joint management body established in accordance with section 8A; or

+(c) a party to a section 56A agreement for land; or

+(d) a member of a joint management body for the land established in accordance with section 56A,

+has, in relation to the management of the agreed area or other land for the purposes of this Act, the same protection from liability under subsection (1) as if the management were a function under this Act performed by that person.

+(4) The protection given by this section applies even though the thing done in the performance or purported performance of a function under this Act or the Wildlife Conservation Act 1950 may have been capable of being done whether or not those Acts had been enacted.

+(5) In this section, a reference to the doing of anything includes a reference to the omission to do anything.

-[Section 132 amended by No. 35 of 2000 s.
-48; No. 28 of 2006 s.
-209.]
+[Section 132 inserted by No. 28 of 2015 s.
+64.]

 133. Delegation by Minister and CEO